Health & Medicine

 When a baby becomes a toddler, their gut microbiome has stabilized into what it’s likely to resemble as an adult (take a deep dive here).

-In the early stages of the gut microbiome’s development—so, in the early stages of child development—nutrition plays a crucial role in setting the stage for the gut’s ecosystem for the rest of a person’s life.
+In the early stages of the gut microbiome’s development—during the early stages of child development—nutrition plays a crucial role in setting the stage for the gut’s ecosystem for the rest of a person’s life.
 Later in life, it’s possible to influence gut microbe composition through nutrition, medication, and social and environmental changes.

 The microbes inhabiting the gut are influenced by available resources, which is why diet is a strong indicator of gut microbe diversity.